 Downtown Wilmington Locations

-Start off at Riverfront Park, which is located on the Wilmington Riverwalk across from the Alton Lennon Federal Courthouse.
+Start off at Water Street Park, which is located on the Wilmington Riverwalk across from the Alton Lennon Federal Courthouse.
 It is recognizable as the backdrop for some outdoor basketball games during the show.

 "Don't say I never gave you anything."
 Grab a box of Cracker Jacks to recreate the famous scene along the Riverwalk.
-At the base of Market Street along Water Street, you'll find the famous "Naley Bench" where Nathan gave Haley the Cracker Jack bracelet.
+At the base of Dock Street along Water Street near the historic J.W.
+Brooks building, you'll find the famous "Naley Bench" where Nathan gave Haley the Cracker Jack bracelet.
 You'll see more familiar sites as you stroll the Wilmington Riverwalk overlooking the Cape Fear River, including the location where the annual "Burning Boat Festival" took place.

-The outdoor patio of the restaurant at 5 South Water Street served as an open-air produce market in several episodes.
+The outdoor patio of the restaurant at 5 South Water Street (currently Michael's on the Waterfront) served as an open-air produce market in several episodes.

 Black Cat Shoppe